Award Recipients

 The following are awards given out to distinguished individuals who have contributed to the betterment of Canadian Agriculture.

-The CSGA Honorary Life Award is presented to persons who, by distinguished services to the Association, have contributed to the betterment of Canadian agriculture.
+The CSGA Honorary Life Award is presented to persons who, by distinguished services to the seed sector and the Association, have contributed to the betterment of Canadian agriculture..

-The Robertson Associate Award is awarded to those members who have fulfilled with utmost fidelity and success their obligation to the Association.
+The Robertson Associate Award is awarded to those members who have fulfilled with utmost fidelity and success their obligation to the Association and have contributed to the betterment of the seed sector and Canadian agriculture.

 The Clark-Newman-Clayton Award is in recognition of a person who has made an exceptional contribution to pedigreed seed production in Canada and to agriculture through research, plant breeding or administration.
 The recipient is to choose a Canadian University who will be requested to name a suitable post-graduate student to receive a $2,500 grant from CSGA.
 The postgraduate student must be personally involved in a seed related project of value to seed growers.